jfornoff/blog/content/page/about.md

 During my studies I touched a lot of networking technology and I'm really interested in **Distributed Systems**, how they operate and thinking through the case where things go wrong.

-Currently I'm working and learning alongside the great people of [**Grandcentrix**](https://www.grandcentrix.net/) part-time in addition to my studies.
+Currently I'm working and learning alongside the great people of [**Grandcentrix**](https://www.grandcentrix.net/) part-time while freelancing on the side.
+Drop me a mail if you think we should have a chat!

+Also my CV is [here](http://cv.janfornoff.com) (or you can find it in the navigation bar).